-- Cash and cash equivalents are deposited with reputable counterparty banks that possess good credit ratings. - For construction bond and due from related parties, the Group considered the available liquid assets of the related parties.
+- Cash and cash equivalents are deposited with reputable counterparty banks that possess good credit ratings. - For construction bond and due from related parties, the Group considered the available liquid assets of the related parties and financial capacity of the third party service provider to refund the construction bond once the construction contract is completed.